aidgn-com/fullscore/README.md

 Yet DOM depth inherent in BEAT is rich like musical depth (octaves).
 Multiple strings and frets must harmonize for rich resonance, but repeating the same note doesn't sound like performance.

-It's as if JSON places individual notes as dots, while BEAT connects those dots into melody.
+It's as if JSON places individual notes as dots, while BEAT connects those dots into rhythm.
 Despite maximum compression, the music within remains clear.

 ```
 Human performance: *15span2, *12div3, *8button1 (deep, rich harmony)